Can You Shock Pool With Low pH? Safe Step-by-Step Guide

 8. Adjust pH if still low

 If pH remains below 7.2 after shocking, add soda ash (sodium carbonate) to raise it.
-Use approximately 6 oz of soda ash per 10,000 gallons to raise pH by 0.2 units.
+Use approximately 6 oz of soda ash per 10,000 gallons to raise pH by 0.2 units (actual amount varies based on current alkalinity levels).
 Add soda ash slowly to the deep end with the pump running.

 9. Monitor and maintain shock level